 Nancy Scott (centre) wins Herzing's "Teacher of the Year" Award

 It's very common for our students to get hired straight out of their practicum, which is really great.
-We always tell students, "get ready: you're going on an 8-week job interview!"
+We always tell students, "Get ready: you're going on an eight-week job interview!"

 Nancy: The biggest myth about health care aides is that they just "clean up" after clients.
 People don't think they're actually important members of the health care team.
 This is completely untrue.

 Health care aides are incredibly valuable to the patients, families, and nurses they work with.
-They watch over patients very closely, and are usually the first to notice changes in behavior and health.
+They watch over patients very closely, and are usually the first to notice changes in behaviour and health.

 Essentially, health care aides are the "eyes and ears" of the nurses.
 Plus, they provide a level of emotional support and practical care patients can't get anywhere else.
 That's why we're seeing such a spike in demand for this role.

 Q: Any final words of advice for someone considering becoming a health care aide?